joemar25/CS111-Sorting-Algorithms-Mid-Term/README.md

 `[Random Generated Values]` works properly as it had not generated a single problem for us.

 `In conclusion:` It is highly suggested to use other text viewers to view the results incase the generated arrays are unreadable or in Chinese Characters.
+(VS code, DevC++, MS Word...)

 <br>